aaditkamat/plan-it-right/README.md

 time and effort in.

- **	User Stories **
+User Stories
 ==================

-As a user, I want an authentication feature upon login in order to
-                     ensure my personal data remains confidential
+1. As a user, I want an authentication feature upon login in order to ensure my personal data remains confidential
-2. As a tourist, I should be able to interact with the app by supplying
-           trip information (trip destination, travel period, co-travellers etc) and displaying the resulting trip itinerary.
+2. As a tourist, I should be able to interact with the app by supplying trip information (trip destination, travel period, co-travellers etc) and displaying the resulting trip itinerary.
 3. As a tourist, I would like the trip itinerary to be displayed in a calendar view, with timings shown for visiting each of the places of interest so that I can plan my journey accordingly
 4. As a tourist, I want the places of interest to be organised in my itinerary according to proximity from current location so as to reduce travel time and costs.
 5. As a tourist, I need all my planned trip itineraries to be organised in one section of the app so that I do not have to spend time searching in different places and can instead view them in just one place
 6. As a tourist, I need an offline copy for each of my trip itineraries so that I can have access to them even when I go to places with poor internet connectivity
 7. As a tourist, I want access to prices of different tour packages offered for each of the places of interest that I visit as per the generated itinerary so that I can mix and match according to my budget for the trip
 8. As an administrator, I want the app to allow users to update their credentials so that the necessary information is up-to-date.
-9. As an administrator, I want to moderate the reviews provided on the app in order to ensure a user-friendly environment
-10. As an administrator, I need the app to store data in a secure database to ensure that the data user provides is protected.
+9. As an administrator, I want to moderate the reviews provided on the app in order to ensure a user-friendly environment 10.As an administrator, I need the app to store data in a secure database to ensure that the data user provides is protected.

- ** Issues **
+Issues
 ============

-Originally, as per milestone 2, the trip itineraries were generated by performing real-time scraping from the web.
+1. Originally, as per milestone 2, the trip itineraries were generated by performing real-time scraping from the web.
 However, on 27th July (nearing our milestone 3 submission), the website from where we were scraping for data, was completely restructured and modified, and prevented crawlers.
 Hence, we were not able to scrap from that website anymore.
 Therefore, we had to search for a new option which could still keep up the original capabilities of our application.
 This is why we have only 10 cities (at the point of submission).

-The maps in our application are powered by Google.
+2. The maps in our application are powered by Google.

 Transition to Milestone 3
 ===============

         We were not able to implement a full working prototype, primarily due to time restrictions we faced, since one of us was on a month long vacation to the US and the other was doing an internship.